soulroll/sites-enabled/README.md

 ## Installation
 1. Place or copy this file into your /etc/apache2/sites-enabled/ directory using sudo.
 2. Change the link details within the file to your desired location and address.
+3. (Optional) Add the link to the etc hosts file for local development.
-3. Run: sudo service apache2 restart.
+4. Run: sudo service apache2 restart.